SPDwebmaster/SPDwebmaster.github.io/elements.md

     <h2>WINTER RUSH 2023</h2>
     <h3>What is Rush?!</h3>
     <h4>Rush week is a series of events we put on so you can learn more about Sigma Phi Delta.
-Our next rush will be week 2 of Fall 2022.
+Our next rush will be week 2 of Winter 2023.
 Stay tuned for event details!</h4>
     <div class="row">
         <div>
             <h3>Monday 1/16: BBQ @ Diablo Grilling Area</h3>